Anthony Michael Milone

 Anthony Michael Milone (September 24, 1932 – May 17, 2018) was an American prelate of the Roman Catholic Church who served as the sixth bishop of the Diocese of Great Falls-Billings in Montana from 1988 to 2006.
 He previously served as an auxiliary bishop of the Archdiocese of Omaha in Nebraska from 1981 to 1988.

 Biography

 Early life

 Anthony Milone was born on September 24, 1932, in Omaha, Nebraska, where he attended Creighton Prep.
-He studied at the seminary at Conception Abbey in Conception, Missouri, the North American College in Rome, and the Gregorian University in Rome.
-On December 15, 1957, Milone was ordained a priest in the Archdiocese of Omaha.
+He studied at the seminary at Conception Abbey in Conception, Missouri.
+He was then sent to Rome to reside at the Pontifical North American College while studying at the Pontifical Gregorian University.

+On December 15, 1957, Milone was ordained a priest at the North American College by Archbishop Martin John O’Connor for the Archdiocese of Omaha.